Is training provided for each person newly assigned to a job?

 Are tools kept in their proper place?

-Are there metal containers for oily rags and for rubbish?
+Are there metal containers for oily rags and similar rubbish?

 Are floors free of oil spillage or leakage?